irfana2003/Enhancing-Healthcare-Diagnostics-Leveraging-AWS-Services-for-Medical-Imaging-Analysis/README.md

 We discuss integration with other AWS services, address considerations such as cost and privacy, and provide best practices for deploying image recognition models.
 Overall, this project offers a comprehensive guide for leveraging AWS image recognition to drive innovation and enhance decision-making processes in the digital era.

-LIST OF SERVERLESS SERVICES UTILIZED:-
+LIST OF SERVERLESS SERVICES UTILIZED:

 AWS Lambda:
           Enabling serverless computing for seamless data processing.